NilsBade/PythonChamberApp/docs/Probe Antenna Effects/ProbeAntennaEffects.md

 S-parameter value has to be squared before translating it to dB-scale since S-parameters are signal-amplitude referred while power is squared-proportional to the field-strength.

+### Angle of Incidence to probeantenna

+The angle of incidence of the (AUT-)field to the probeantenna likely has an impact on the measured power-density.
+This can already be concluded from the difference in the simulated power-density distribution of the horn antenna alone compared to the simulated probing with a probe antenna and calculating the effective power-density distribution from the simulated S-parameters.

+> todo put in plot comparing simulated powerdens from poyntingvector / fieldmonitor to simulated powerdens from S-parameters

+An idea is to investigate the far-field pattern of the probing antenna
+> todo explain the idea from comparing farfield-pattern to the powerdensity differences seen in plot.
+Is the gain difference the same as the plot difference?
+> conclude that the gain difference is not equal to the seen difference in the powerdensity distribution.
+Maybe a combination of area-integration effect and gain?!

 ### Comparison Chamber Measurements to poyntig vector at different heights
 > **Data:**
 > * Real measurement files namingscheme: 00xx_...